12 ways to make money from writing

 If you're talented at research, have good communication skills and are comfortable working with challenging, technical information, this could be a great career for you.

-As a ghostwriter, you'd be working with others to help them write texts (e.g. books or speeches), but you wouldn't be publicly credited as the author.
+As a ghostwriter, you'd work with others to help them write texts (e.g. books or speeches), but you wouldn't usually be publicly credited as the author.

 As with technical writing, you'll need writing experience to start ghostwriting full-time.
 It will help if you can develop a strong portfolio to boost your writing credentials.